Dogallow/AirBnb-Clone/README.md

 #  <img src="favicon.ico" alt="Logo" height=50px /> Aerobnb

-Aerobnb is a fun web application inspired by Airbnb.
-This application is a creative way to interact with the universe and spur your curiosity for things outside of our own planet.
+Aerobnb is a web application inspired by Airbnb.
+This application is a creative way to Interact with homes around the world.

 Click here to view [Aerobnb Live Site](https://aerobnb.onrender.com).

 Links to project Wiki: